guoyanghg/capstone/serverend/README.md

 Repositoy for Yang's Master's Capstone project.

-In this project, WE developed an end-to-end nucleus segmentation application consisting of three subparts - algorithms, web interface, and mobile application.
+In this project, We developed an end-to-end nucleus segmentation application consisting of three subparts - algorithms, web interface, and mobile application.

 # Environment Setup